dvervarcke/cline/memory-bank/projectbrief.md

 # Project Brief

 ## Overview
-The Cline project involves building a sales fact table for a data warehouse.
-This fact table will store and organize sales transaction data to support reporting and analysis needs.
+The Doom Python project involves creating a simplified version of the classic first-person shooter game Doom using Python and the Pygame library.
+This implementation will focus on capturing the core gameplay elements and visual style of the original game while being built entirely in Python.

 ## Core Requirements
-- Load sales data into the fact table within 60 minutes of transaction
-- Ensure data accuracy and integrity
-- Support accounting department's reporting needs
+- Create a playable first-person shooter game inspired by Doom
+- Implement 3D-like rendering using raycasting techniques
+- Include basic enemy AI and combat mechanics
+- Provide smooth player movement and interaction with the environment
+- Create a level system with increasing difficulty

 ## Goals
+- Develop a functional and entertaining game that captures the essence of Doom
+- Implement efficient rendering techniques for smooth gameplay
-- Create an efficient and reliable sales fact table
+- Create an immersive game environment with appropriate visuals and sound effects
-- Minimize data latency (60 minutes or less)
-- Provide a foundation for future analytical capabilities
+- Provide a challenging but fair gameplay experience

 ## Scope
+- In scope: First-person perspective gameplay
+- In scope: Raycasting rendering engine
+- In scope: Basic enemy AI and combat
-- In scope: Sales transaction data
+- In scope: Level design and progression
-- In scope: ETL processes for sales data
+- In scope: Sound effects and basic music
-- Out of scope: Other business domains (inventory, customer, etc.)
+- Out of scope: Multiplayer functionality
-- Out of scope: Advanced analytics and reporting tools
+- Out of scope: Advanced 3D graphics and effects
+- Out of scope: Level editor

 ## Timeline
-- Project completion: 60 days from initiation
+- Project completion: Flexible, based on development progress
 - Detailed milestones to be determined

 ## Stakeholders
+- Game Developer: Implementation and design
-- Accounting Department: Primary users of the data
+- Players: End users of the game
-- Data Engineering Team: Implementation team
-- Business Intelligence Team: Secondary users for reporting

 ## Success Criteria
-- Sales data available in fact table within 60 minutes of transaction
-- Data accuracy verified through reconciliation processes
-- Accounting department able to generate required reports
+- Game runs smoothly at a minimum of 30 FPS on standard hardware
+- Player can navigate levels, combat enemies, and progress through the game
+- Game captures the core aesthetic and gameplay feel of the original Doom
+- Controls are responsive and intuitive